nimakaviani/managed-delivery-k8s-plugin/README.md

           app: hello
 ```

 Assuming that this needs to be deployed to a `test` environment, with a Kubernetes account
-already configured in your Spinnaker _CloudDriver_, the environment definition in your delivery
+already configured in your _CloudDriver_ service, the environment definition in your delivery
 manifest could be as follows:

 ```yaml